 The safety tips you practice help a great deal in determining how safe your kitchen environment is.
-These top safety tips listed here are relevant as you work towards keeping you and your family safe.
-Never ignore the fact that your kitchen can be a place of major accidents so safety first in all your cooking activities.
+These top safety tips listed here are relevant as you work towards keeping yourself and your family safe.
+Never ignore the fact that your kitchen can be a place of major accidents so safety is first in all your cooking activities.

 Want more tips and guides that will help you have a great kitchen experience, save on grocery shopping, and preserve your food items?
 Feel free to explore Cheffist.